WatDuhHekBro/bindiff/README.md

 - This can help you locate a file nested in a bunch of folders if you know its name.
 - You can also search for a set of files matching a particular rule (or file extension) by using regular expressions.
     - For Example: To search for all files with a file extension of `mp4` for example, you'd do `sfn ".+?\.mp4"` or some other variant of that.

+# For Mac Users
+Sorry, you'll have to compile to program yourself!
+You'd get bombarded with unidentified developer warnings otherwise which is probably more annoying than the build process itself, but hey, the source is right here.

+Steps to Compile:
+1. Go install [Rust](https://www.rust-lang.org/learn/get-started) and follow its instructions there.
+2. Clone this repository or download its source.
+3. Open your terminal and go to wherever you downloaded it.
+Make sure you're inside the folder where `Cargo.toml` is.
+4. Build a release version by doing `cargo build --release`.
+5. The executables will located at `target/release/bindiff` and `target/release/sfn`.
+You do not need the additional files that come with those.